unbit/uwsgi-docs/CustomOptions.rst

   ; our new option
   trac = /var/www/trac/fooenv

-A config for Web2py, in XML
+A config for Web2py, in XML:

 .. code-block:: xml